 Public School Inspection Program

-All public schools are inspected annually.
-Inspections include the cafeteria, restrooms, gyms, locker room, playgrounds, and classrooms.
+All public school food service areas are inspected annually.
+Inspections include the cafeteria, culinary school and concession stands.
 All food service areas are inspected twice a year.
-Inspection reports are forwarded to the Department of State Health Services.

 Swimming Pool Inspection Program